QUBIC VII: The feedhorn-switch system of the technological demonstrator: Back-to-back feed horns

-The top flange has an overall size of 120\,$\times$120\,mm with a thickness of 3\,mm and it contains the 64 horn apertures with a diameter of 12.33\,mm.
+The top flange has an overall size of 120\,mm$\times$120\,mm with a thickness of 3\,mm and it contains the 64 horn apertures with a diameter of 12.33\,mm.
 It also contains countersink holes for the tightening screws so that the screw heads lie flush with the array planar surface.
-The bottom flange has an overall size of 133\,$\times$133\,mm with a thickness of 6\,mm and it contains circular waveguide segments with a diameter of 1.91\,mm for each of the 64 horns.
+The bottom flange has an overall size of 133\,mm$\times$133\,mm with a thickness of 6\,mm and it contains circular \newb{waveguide} segments with a diameter of 1.91\,mm for each of the 64 horns.

-The bottom flange couples to the switch array and is machined to obtain anti-cocking interfaces between each waveguide pair.
+The bottom flange couples to the switch array and is machined in a shape similar to that of the UG-387 waveguide flange (MIL-DTL-3922/67C) to obtain anti-cocking\footnote{\newc{The ``cocking'' eﬀect refers to the presence of a non-parallel ﬂange mate or gap at the interface, which can lead to signal loss and mechanical damage.
+The geometry of the ``anti-cocking'' interface is designed to minimize this possibility during installation of the waveguide ﬂange fasteners \cite{Kerr2009}.}} interfaces between each \newb{waveguide} pair.
 It also includes holes for the module tightening screws.
-Half of the screws run from the top to the bottom flange and hold each of the two arrays together (therefore allowing us to handle and test the arrays separately), the remaining group extends further to hold the horn and switch modules together (see panel (d) of Figure~\ref{fig_qubic_horns_mechanical_development}).
+Half of the screws run from the top to the bottom flange and hold each of the two arrays together (therefore allowing us to handle and test the arrays separately), the remaining group extends further to hold the horn and switch modules together (see panel (d) of figure~\ref{fig_qubic_horns_mechanical_development}).